BabylonJS/Documentation/content/communityExtensions/Unity/Intro.md

 ### Collision Meshes

 [Collision Meshes](04_CollisionMeshes) are generated to provided simple collision for each component type (box, sphere, capsule, wheel, mesh and terrain).
-This allows simple geometry to be be used for physics collisions and mesh intersections instead of the original detailed geometry.
+This allows simple geometry to be used for physics collisions and mesh intersections instead of the original detailed geometry.
 Please refer to the [Unity Collider Components](https://docs.unity3d.com/Manual/CollidersOverview.html) documentation for details.

 ### Terrain Builder